 Visitors to the mighty Kronborg Castle should allow plenty of time in the town of Helsingør as well.
 The centre is full of history, colourful houses, old pedestrian streets and an easy-going atmosphere.

 We enjoyed it very much but was not rewarded with the lunch we sought.
 It was probably the wrong day.
 Here are a few pictures from Helsingør.

 “Kronborg Castle” is no. 696 on UNESCO’s World Heritage List.
-It is famous for being the setting of Shakespeare’s play Hamlet, for being an important symbol to the Danish people and for its key role in the history of northern Europe in the 16th-18th centuries.
+It is famous for being the setting of Shakespeare’s play Hamlet, and an important symbol to the Danish people.
+In addition it played a key role in the history of northern Europe in the 16th-18th centuries.

 This is the second entry from my visit to Copenhagen around New Year 2012/13.
 Read the first.